 You are responsible for all material covered in class and in the required readings; this includes derivation, proofs, computational techniques, etc. Statistics 6450 is an applied course and the emphasis will be on applying concepts learned in class to real-world datasets.
 However, there will be an emphasis on theoretical concepts which will help you better understand and apply the techniques covered in class.
-You are expected to be comfortable with multivariable calculus and basic matrix operations from linear algebra.
+You are expected to be comfortable with multivariable calculus.
+It will be helpful but not required to know basic matrix operations from linear algebra.
 Strang, G., (2005), Linear Algebra and Its Applications (4th Ed.) is a good reference for linear algebra.
 There are computational elements to this class; you will learn how to use software to analyze data and apply concepts learned during the lectures.
 More information on the software used is in the following section.